hantsy/spring-puzzles/docs/hibernate-reactive.md

 mvn clean spring-root:run
 ```

-When the application is running, try to test http://localhost:8080/posts endpoints with `curl` command.
+When the application is running successfully, open your terminal, and try to test http://localhost:8080/posts endpoints with `curl` command.

 ```
 # curl http://localhost:8080/posts